SkylineCommunications/dataminer-docs/connector-help/connector_help/Barnfind BTF1.md

 - **IP address/host:** The polling IP of the device.
 - **Port:** The port of the connected device, by default *161*.
-- **Get community string**:The community string used when reading values from the device.
+- **Get community string**: The community string used when reading values from the device.
 The default value is *public*.
 - **Set community string**: The community string used when setting values on the device.
 The default value is *private*.

 ## Usage